booker0415/CVPR25-LPCVC-Track1/README.md

 ## Dataset

-This is the link for the dataset we used [dataset](https://drive.google.com/file/d/1g6FscrncyawKKyf7IZdKxdbsovrolm1B/view?usp=drive_link)
+This is the link for the [dataset](https://drive.google.com/file/d/1g6FscrncyawKKyf7IZdKxdbsovrolm1B/view?usp=drive_link) we used.

 The project expects a dataset organized in the following structure:

 ```